 - Visakha Bucha Day: one of Buddhism’s most important holidays, this May event features religious ceremonies, temple visits and small processions.
-This one day celebrates three things: Buddha’s birth, Buddha’s death and his enlightenment.
+This one day celebrates three things: Buddha’s birth, Buddha’s death and Buddha’s enlightenment.

 - Koh Samui Regatta: one of the best sports events in the whole of Southeast Asia, Samui Regatta has been attracting boat fans to the island since 2002.
 For one full week in May, sailing ships race near the island in some of the best yachts you’ll have ever seen.